 The IGLAS Fellows Program and the FirstGen Program will both continue to operate through IGLAS, with a special focus on continuing Pitzer students working with first year students on their adjustment to Pitzer and its opportunities.

 IGLAS will also continue to oversee prison education programming.
 This fall we will have at least 5 “Inside Out” classes in which Pitzer students will be able to participate with Inside students at CRC prison and Prototypes via the zoom platform (a first in California).
-We also intend to launch our prison BA program at CRC prison this year, through which we will admit a cohort of CRC men as fully matriculated Pitzer students completing a Pitzer degree through inside out courses.
+Our prison BA program at CRC prison launched in 2020, through which we admit a cohort of CRC men as fully matriculated Pitzer students completing a Pitzer degree through inside out courses.